thearn/simple-cython-example/README.md

 python data types and numpy ndarrays.
 These are compiled, wrapped, and integrated into the module using a standard `setup.py` script.

-In addition to concrete examples of cython syntax, this repo also illustrates a working project structure with a working setup.py configuration (using setuptools) for Python projects with C extension modules, and unit test (with a working Travis-CI config).
+In addition to concrete examples of cython syntax, this repo also illustrates a working project structure with a working setup.py configuration (using setuptools) for Python projects with C extension modules, along with basic unit tests (together with a working Travis-CI config).

 # Building
 First, install numpy and cython.